johndgiese/dotvim/README.md

 #### Ctags

 Ctags is a program that parses your code and generates links between files.
 Ctags is used by a few plugins that I have, and they will complain if you don't have them installed.
-You can comment out the plugins in the vimrc file, but I reccomend trying to install ctags.
+You can comment out the plugins in the vimrc file, but I recommend trying to install ctags.
 It is super useful.
 You can read about it [here](http://ctags.sourceforge.net/).

 On Ubuntu this is: